To help evaluate a pregnant woman's risk of preterm delivery

 The fFN test is not meant to be used for women with placental abruption (premature detachment of the placenta), premature rupture of membranes, placenta previa (a placenta attached to the lower portion of the uterus), or moderate to heavy vaginal bleeding.

 What does the test result mean?

-A positive fFN result is not very predictive of preterm labor and delivery.
+A positive fFN result is not very good at predicting whether a woman is experiencing preterm labor and delivery.
 However, a negative fFN result is highly predictive that preterm delivery will not occur within the next 2 weeks.

-In other words, when the fFN test is performed on a symptomatic woman who meets the qualifying conditions, a negative test result means that there is a less than 1% chance of her having a premature delivery within the next 2 weeks.
-A health practitioner will also use other tests and her clinical expertise to evaluate each individual situation.
+In other words, when the fFN test is performed on a pregnant woman who is experiencing signs and symptoms of preterm labor, a negative test result means that there is a less than 1% chance of her having a premature delivery within the next 2 weeks.
+A healthcare practitioner will also use other tests and clinical expertise to evaluate each individual situation.

 Since there are risks associated with treating a woman for premature labor (in anticipation of a premature delivery), a negative fFN can reduce unnecessary hospitalizations and drug therapies.

 A positive fetal fibronectin test is less specific.
 It is associated with an increased risk for preterm delivery and with neonatal complications, but it will not tell a woman's healthcare provider whether or not she will deliver early.
 A positive test suggests the need to monitor a symptomatic woman more closely.

 What are the risk factors for preterm labor and delivery?

 There are a number of risk factors, but the greatest risk seems to be to women who: